Wednesday, September 14, 2016

 CLARE MOORE

-Clare Moore began performing in 1974, playing drums for a singing nun (Sister Janet Mead) in Adelaide.
-The Moodists went to the UK in 1983 on an independent record deal, touring extensively in Europe and the USA.
-In 1986, singer Dave Graney decided to pursue a solo career and, with Moore as his virtual music director, formed The Coral Snakes before returning to Australia around 1990.
-In the following five or six years they worked with Universal Records, for whom they recorded four albums, then continued to forge ahead independently with Dave Graney & the mistLY.
+In 1987, singer Dave Graney decided to pursue a solo career and, with Moore as his music director, formed Dave Graney and The Coral Snakes and recorded an EP for Fire Records produced by Barry Adamson before returning to Australia in late 1988.
+In Melbourne in the following five or six years they worked with Universal Records, for whom they recorded four albums, then continued independently with Dave Graney & the mistLY and also releasing albums and performing as Dave Graney and Clare Moore.

 No comments: